timkahlke/LongRead_tutorials/docs/SU.md

 ### 4. Install Ubuntu in your virtual machine

-When done your newly created Virtual Machine (VM) should appear in VirtualBox in the menu on the left.
+When done the newly created Virtual Machine (VM) should appear in VirtualBox in the menu on the left.
 Select the VM by clicking on it in the menu and then start it up.

 <img src="figures/VB_12.png" height="200px">